 It is permissible to advertise under the following conditions and for the following purposes:

-- Advertising events, courses, conferences, facilities, services etc. offered by or organised by the University
+- Advertising events, courses, conferences, facilities, services etc. offered by or organised by the University.

-- Advertising our involvement in schemes (for example Fairtrade)
+- Advertising our involvement in schemes (for example Fairtrade).

 Use of the logo/corporate branding

-The University Coat of Arms must not be used on any web pages without the written permission of the University Secretary or Vice Chancellor, and in such cases the written permission must be copied to firstname.lastname@example.org.
+The University Coat of Arms must not be used on any web pages without the written permission of the University Secretary or Vice-Chancellor.
+In such cases, the written permission must be copied to firstname.lastname@example.org.

-Link checking is the responsibility of the person signed as responsible for each individual website and/or the relevant head of school or service.
+Link checking is the responsibility of the person signed as owner for each individual website and/or the relevant head of school or service.

 It is not permitted to redirect non-leeds.ac.uk names to University websites without prior permission.
-Please e-mail the University Webmaster if you need clarification.
+Please contact IT Services if you need clarification.

 Websites hosted offsite

-Depending on the nature of data gathered you may need permission from your school or faculty ethics committee in advance.
+Depending on the nature of data gathered, you may also need permission from your school or faculty ethics committee in advance.